-Introduction 3
+Introduction

 What is cirrhosis and portal hypertension?
-4

-Treatment options 4
+Treatment options5

-What is a TIPS?5

-How does a TIPS help a person with portal hypertension?
+How does a TIPS help a person with portal hypertension ?
 5

+What is a TIPS ?

-What are the benefits of TIPS?6
+What are the benefits of TIPS ?

-What are the risks of TIPS?
-7

 What happens during a TIPS procedure?

-8
+What are the risks of TIPS ?10

-Following the TIPS procedure10
+Following the TIPS procedure

-How will I know if the TIPS is working?10
+How will I know if the TIPS is working?

-Signs and symptoms: When should I call my doctor?
-10
+Signs and symptoms of device failure: when should I call my doctor?

-Where can I get more information?11
+Where can I get more information?

-Glossary of medical terms12
+Glossary of Medical Terms

-Notes13